Differential geometry of surfaces: Surfaces of constant Gaussian curvature

-Each of these surfaces of constant curvature has a transitive Lie group of symmetries.
+The sphere, the plane and the hyperbolic plane have transitive Lie group of symmetries.
 This group theoretic fact has far-reaching consequences, all the more remarkable because of the central role these special surfaces play in the geometry of surfaces, due to Poincaré's uniformization theorem (see below).

 Other examples of surfaces with Gaussian curvature 0 include cones, tangent developables, and more generally any developable surface.

 Local metric structure

 For any surface embedded in Euclidean space of dimension 3 or higher, it is possible to measure the length of a curve on the surface, the angle between two curves and the area of a region on the surface.
 This structure is encoded infinitesimally in a Riemannian metric on the surface through line elements and area elements.
 Classically in the nineteenth and early twentieth centuries only surfaces embedded in R^{3} were considered and the metric was given as a 2×2 positive definite matrix varying smoothly from point to point in a local parametrization of the surface.
 The idea of local parametrization and change of coordinate was later formalized through the current abstract notion of a manifold, a topological space where the smooth structure is given by local charts on the manifold, exactly as the planet Earth is mapped by atlases today.
 Changes of coordinates between different charts of the same region are required to be smooth.
 Just as contour lines on real-life maps encode changes in elevation, taking into account local distortions of the Earth's surface to calculate true distances, so the Riemannian metric describes distances and areas "in the small" in each local chart.
 In each local chart a Riemannian metric is given by smoothly assigning a 2×2 positive definite matrix to each point; when a different chart is taken, the matrix is transformed according to the Jacobian matrix of the coordinate change.
 The manifold then has the structure of a 2-dimensional Riemannian manifold.